johnnovak/gridmonger-site/source/advanced-editing.rst

 .. note::

-    A cell cannot be both a link source and destination, so you cannot create chain-linked teleport cells, for example.
+    A cell cannot be both a link source and a destination, so you cannot create chain-linked teleport cells or multi-level staircases, for example.
     Furthermore, links can only be created between exactly two cells.
-So, for instance, you cannot have two teleport sources that are linked to the same teleport destination cell.
+So, for instance, you cannot have two teleport sources that are linked to the same destination cell.
 Likewise, you cannot have a teleport source that is linked to multiple destinations (e.g. for teleports that would take the player to a randomly chosen location).

-    All this is enforced at link creation time: if either the source or the destination cell is already part of a link, those links will be broken before creating the new link.
+    All this is enforced at link creation time: if either the source or the destination cell is already part of a link, those links will be severed before creating the new one.

 .. rst-class:: style3